-Common sense holds that regular hand-washing is a simple way to prevent the transmission of disease.
+Common sense (and every coronavirus prevention method ever) holds that regular hand-washing is a simple way to prevent the transmission of disease.
 The impact is so dramatic, several government agencies have published comprehensive hand-washing guides — douse your hands, administer soap, lather the backs, get between your fingers and under your nails, scrub them together for at least 20 seconds, rinse well and dry.

 Begone, germs, you stupid grossheads!